UK Government backs Culture Commons’ call to include ‘Culture’ in flagship Devolution Bill

 A ‘think and do tank’ for cultural devolution

-This marks the beginning of a new phase for cultural policy in England.
+We believe this marks the beginning of a new phase for cultural policy in England.

 As devolution extends and Strategic Authorities take on new powers, there will be a growing need for places and organisations to be able to translate national priorities into clear, locally grounded strategies and programmes.

-Culture Commons is now mobilising the next phase of our work - expanding our ‘think and do tank’ for cultural devolution and bringing together universities, local and regional governments, sector bodies and arm’s length organisations.
+Culture Commons is now mobilising the next phase of our work by expanding our ‘think and do tank’ for cultural devolution and bringing together universities, local and regional governments, sector bodies and arm’s length organisations.

-Alongside this, we are supporting partners to navigate the opportunities created by the Bill - from shaping regional cultural ecosystem strategies and influencing devolution settlements, to designing governance models, investment approaches and cross-sector partnerships.
+Alongside this, we are supporting partners to navigate the opportunities created by the Bill, from shaping regional cultural ecosystem strategies and influencing devolution settlements, to designing governance models, investment approaches and cross-sector partnerships.

 If you are considering what this means for your organisation, or how you can play a more active role as part of our ‘think and do tank’, we would welcome a conversation.